-Largest coronary artery disease study shows evidence of link between inflammation and heart diseaseDecember 3rd, 2012 in Genetics
+Largest coronary artery disease study shows evidence of link between inflammation and heart diseaseDecember 3, 2012 in Medicine & Health / Genetics

 The University of Ottawa Heart Institute (UOHI) participated in the largest genetic study of Coronary Artery Disease (CAD) to date.
 Researchers from the CARDIoGRAMplusC4D Consortium report the identification of 15 genetic regions newly associated with the disease, bringing to 46 the number of regions associated with CAD risk.